 In other states, though, the redemption period happens before the sale.

-Under Illinois law, the redemption period is typically two years and six months after the sale, although the time frame might be different depending on your particular circumstances.
+In Illinois, if the property has a dwelling of six or fewer units, the redemption period is two years and six months after the sale.
 (35 Ill.
 Comp.
 Stat.
 Ann. § 200/21-350).

-If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.
-If you're already facing a property tax sale in Illinois and have questions or need help redeeming your property, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.
+If you're already facing a property tax sale in Illinois and have questions (or need help redeeming your property), consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.